-Every car buyer wants a reliable car but how do you judge a car’s reliability before you’ve bought it?
+If you’re looking to buy a new car, how do you judge its reliability before taking ownership?
 The Driver Power survey has the answer…

-Whether you’re buying new or second hand, large or small, expensive or cheap, the one thing everyone wants is a reliable car.
-No amount of technology, performance, luxury materials or drop-dead gorgeous design will help you if your new vehicle won’t start, breaks down with monotonous regularity or racks up painful repair bills.
+Whether you’re buying brand new or second hand, large or small, expensive or cheap - everyone wants a reliable car.
+No amount of technology, performance, luxury materials or stunning design will help you if your new purchase won’t start, breaks down on the side of the road with monotonous regularity or racks up painful repair bills at the workshop.

-Reliability might seem boring but it’s absolutely essential if you want to get the most out of your car.
-The problem is that trying to discern which cars are reliable and which won’t is far from easy.
+Reliability might not be the most glamorous quality in a car but it’s absolutely essential if you want a rewarding and enjoyable ownership experience.
+The problem is that trying to discern which cars are reliable and which are not is far from easy.
 Car reliability is difficult to gauge until you’ve bought the car and are experiencing it first hand, unless you ask thousands of car owners who have already done the legwork for you.
 This is exactly what the Driver Power car customer satisfaction survey does every year.

 How we found the most reliable cars